 We assessed whether internal control was significant to the audit objectives.
-We determined that the State's control activities and the following related principles were significant to the audit objectives.
+We determined that the following related principles were significant to the audit objectives:

 - Management should design control activities to achieve objectives and respond to risks. - Management should design the entity's information system and related control activities to achieve objectives and respond to risks. - Management should implement control activities through policies.